openPMD/openPMD-api/docs/source/index.rst

 openPMD C++ & Python API
 ------------------------

-openPMD is an open meta-data schema that provides meaning and self-description to data sets in science and engineering.
+openPMD is an open meta-data schema that provides meaning and self-description for data sets in science and engineering.
 See `the openPMD standard <https://github.com/openPMD/openPMD-standard>`_ for details of this schema.

 This library provides a reference API for openPMD data handling.